-Email messages can contain remote content such as images, stylesheets or videos.
-By default Thunderbird does not load remote content automatically, but instead shows a notification bar that it blocked remote content to protect your privacy.
+Email messages can contain remote content such as images or stylesheets.
+To protect your privacy, Thunderbird does not load remote content automatically, but instead shows a notification bar to indicate that it blocked remote content.

 Remote content is a privacy concern because it allows the message sender to know:

 - rough details about what application and what platform you are using